G6NK/LFG.github.io/README.txt

 -----------------NEW UPDATE:---------------

-added various features and fonts 04/27/2020
+added various features and fonts 05/05/2020

-for people with previous versions you can
+For people with previous versions you can
 delete old version and download new version.

  We Require No Password Or Usernames to Use Our Document Collection.

-This Collection Does Not Request Access to the Internet, Your System Registry, Or Any Files Outside The File It is Provided in, Except Your Browser As A Means To Render The HTML, CSS, And JavaScript Into A Usable Service.
+ This Collection Does Not Request Access to the Internet, Your System Registry, Or Any Files Outside The File It is Provided in, Except Your Browser As A Means To Render The HTML, CSS, And JavaScript Into A Usable Service When Used From The Desktop.

  We do Not Request Data Or Have Any Analytics Processes.

  We Will Never Charge You For Services.

  If You find This Collection Being Distributed by A Third Party We Cannot Insure That it Will be Safe to Use or Download.

 #!--------------------------------View Raw File---------------------------------!